Peter Macfarlane's 2023 Paddle of the Androscoggin, Kennebec & Dead Rivers of Maine & New Hampshire

 In 2013 I through-paddled the Northern Forest Canoe Trail, described here.
 Five years later I did it again, but in the other direction (see here).
 It's a great trip, albeit hard work in the wrong direction.
 The biggest downside is the need for someone to travel very many hours to retrieve the paddler from Fort Kent (or to drop off there for the return journey).
 That prompted me to start looking for potential trips that are circuits, that begin and end in the same place.
 Now, five years after my last NFCT through-paddle, here's the first of these circuits.

 It was reading Kenneth Roberts' Arundel that was the initial spark for this journey; that, and the convenience that Ray and Hildy, my always-willing support crew, live almost on the Androscoggin River in New Hampshire.
-My route follows the Androscoggin downstream to its source, where it meets the Kennebec at Merrymeeting Bay.
-Then it turns north to ascend the Kennebec.
+My route followed the Androscoggin downstream to its end, where it meets the Kennebec at Merrymeeting Bay.
+Then it turned north to ascend the Kennebec.
 Roberts' novel relates a fictionalised but historically researched account of Benedict Arnold's march on Québec.
 Starting too late in the year, his army took inadequately built, leaky bateaux up the Kennebec River, carried them across to the Dead River, and proceeded up the North Branch of the Dead River to the Canadian border.
-There they got lost and stuck in marsh land approaching Lac Mégantic, but the survivors then ran the Chaudière River to the St Lawrence, crossed over and laid siege to Québec City, trying to storm it, unsuccessfully, on New Year's Eve 1775
+There they got lost and stuck in marsh land approaching Lac Mégantic, but the survivors then ran the Chaudière River to the St Lawrence, crossed over and laid siege to Québec City, trying to storm it, unsuccessfully, on New Year's Eve 1775.

 About this site